YashAhire07/sigma-demo/README.md

 # sigma-demo
-These is demo for git and github
+These is demo for git and github.